Porn star offers to repay $130,000 in dispute over alleged Trump affair

 Avenatti in a letter to Cohen, a copy of which was seen by Reuters, said the actress would wire the funds to an account of Trump’s choosing by Friday.
 Avenatti set a deadline of Tuesday for Cohen to respond.

-Under the proposal, Clifford after returning the money would be allowed to speak “openly and freely about her prior relationship with the president and attempts to silence her.”
+Under the proposal, Clifford after returning the money would be allowed to speak“openly and freely about her prior relationship with the president and attempts to silence her.”

-She also would be able to “use and publish any text messages, photos and/or videos relating to the president that she may have in her possession, all without fear of retribution and/or legal liability for damages,” the Avenatti letter said.
+She also would be able to“use and publish any text messages, photos and/or videos relating to the president that she may have in her possession, all without fear of retribution and/or legal liability for damages,” the Avenatti letter said.

-The letter also asked that the president’s lawyers agree that neither Trump nor the shell company Cohen used to pay Clifford would attempt to block the broadcast of an interview Clifford taped with CBS News’ “60 Minutes” program last week.
+The letter also asked that the president’s lawyers agree that neither Trump nor the shell company Cohen used to pay Clifford would attempt to block the broadcast of an interview Clifford taped with CBS News’“60 Minutes” program last week.

 And it would require the agreement be signed by all parties, including the president, who did not put his name to the previous nondisclosure deal.